rdegges/django-twilio/docs/source/decorators.rst

 And that doesn't even include forgery protection or blacklist management!
 As you can see, using the :func:`django_twilio.decorators.twilio_view` decorator can save you a lot of time.

+How Forgery Protection Works
+****************************

+Forgery protection is extremely important when writing Twilio code.
+Since your code will be doing stuff that costs money (sending calls, SMS messages, etc.), ensuring all incoming HTTP requests actually originate from Twilio is really important.

+The way django-twilio implements forgery protection is by *only* enabling it when ``settings.DEBUG = False``--thereby only doing the validation checks when your site is running in production.

+This behavior has been specifically implemented this way so that, while in development mode, you can:

+* Unit test your Twilio views without getting permission denied errors.
+* Test your views out locally and make sure they return the code you want.

+Because of this, it is extremely important that when your site goes live, you ensure that ``settings.DEBUG = False``!!! **If you have ``settings.DEBUG = True`` enabled, bad things will happen!**